 For some owners, a lien on the property makes it almost impossible to sell.
 Selling as-is becomes the best option.

 This allows you to pay off debts with a portion of the sale proceeds and eliminates the need to invest in repairs, inspection fees, and other home-selling expenses.

 We can help you sell your home quickly —at a fair price— while avoiding the issues you may have when trying to sell a home with a lien via a traditional real estate agent or on your own.
-Our licensed agents will help you through the closing process and assist with liens and title issues so you don’t have to go it alone.
+Our local agents will help you through the closing process and assist with liens and title issues so you don’t have to go it alone.